Jacqueline de Montbel d'Entremont: Saint Bartholomew's Day Massacre

-Her servants at Châtillon were imprisoned and Jacqueline, her step-daughter Louise de Téligny and two servants had to await a verdict from the king and Catherine de Medici.
+Her servants at Châtillon were imprisoned and Jacqueline, her stepdaughter Louise de Téligny and two servants had to await a verdict from the king and Catherine de Medici.
 This proved to be expulsion from France and in mid-September 1572 twenty-five cavalrymen accompanied them to the château de Saint-André at Briord, where Jacqueline's mother was waiting.
 Jacqueline thus found herself back on Savoyard territory and back under the rule of the Duke of Savoy.

 On 21 December 1572 Jacqueline gave birth to a daughter and named her Beatrice after Jacqueline's mother.
 One of the conditions of Jacqueline's return to Savoy was not only her conversion back to Catholicism but also that her child should be baptized a Catholic - the baptism took place almost in secret and without ceremony at the parish church in Briord, in the presence of some servants and the child's grandmother.
 Coligny's wish that his friend Frederick III, Elector Palatine should be a godfather was ignored and he did not know of the birth.
 Exhausted by the birth, Jacqueline entrusted Béatrice to a wet nurse under the supervision of Jacqueline's mother.

 Louis Milliet, president of the Senate of Savoy, managed to persuade the Duke not to send the child to his court at Turin as he had intended - the Duke had imagined that a plot was being hatched to kidnap the child since it was the heir to the fiefdoms of Montbel, but Milliet pointed out that count Sébastien de Montbel's will stated that "only the first male heir, born of his sister Jacqueline, shall be heir after her, to continue its name and its arms, and females will be debarred."
 However, Jacqueline refused to renounce her Protestantism, kept up a correspondence with the Protestants in Basel, received ambassadors from Geneva and on 15 January 1573 commanded the polemicist François Hotman to write a biography glorifying Coligny.
 This risked the fiefdoms of Montbel on Savoy's frontier falling into foreign Protestant hands should Jacqueline marry a third time and so the Duke of Savoy proposed that she come to Turin to clarify the situation.
 She was won over by this proposal, since she still had strong support at the court in Turin - she had previously been maid of honour to the duke's wife Margaret at the Louvre and Margaret had kept up excellent relations with Protestant families, secretly sending them financial support.